KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/RAZBAM.GunsightRadarSetModeOne/checklist.md

     -   step: 3.
 The process to attack is identical - as the Distance is being introduced automatically into the Gunsight, you only need to place the Reticle Center Dot over the Target and fire.
 ---

-## EMPLOYMENT OF RADAR MODE WHEN THE RP-5 HAS BEEN SWITCHED TO MODE 1
+## Use of Radar Mode when RP-5 set Mode 1

 ===